histolab/histolab/CONTRIBUTING.md

 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
 - Keep API compatibility in mind when you change code in Histolab core.
-- Tests coverage cannot decrease from the current %.
+- Tests coverage cannot decrease from the current % (current coverage 100%).
 - Do not push integration tests without unit tests.
+- Pay attention to the CI required checks

 ## Contribution Workflow